whisperity/DuplicateDestroyer/README.md

 DuplicateDestroyer
 ==================

-DuplicateDestroyer removes duplicate files from a directory tree.
+DuplicateDestroyer removes duplicate files from a directory tree

 How to use?
 -----------
-* Put the executable into the top folder of the tree you want to check.
+* Put the executable into the top folder of the tree you want to check
 * Start the application.
 (Either by double click or from the command line: `DuplicateDestroyer.exe`)
-* DuplicateDestroyer will ask you to specify which file **to keep** in case there are duplicates.
-The rest of the files will be deleted.
+* You will be asked which files to keep or delete from a set of exact duplicates
-* Alternatively, you might specify `-o` or `-n` to auto-schedule the oldest or newest files.
+* Alternatively, you might specify `-o` or `-n` to auto-schedule the oldest or newest files
+* The files are deleted by the program

 Implications/Limitations
 ------------------------
 DuplicateDestroyer checks for duplicates by reading every file in the tree and calculating an [MD5](http://en.wikipedia.org/wiki/MD5) hash on it.
-Because this is a costly method, please refrain from running on either _directories containing massive number of files_, or _directories with really big files in it_.

 You should **never** run data removers without making an appropriate **backup** first.